 Contact START for specialist advice and guidance relevant to your child and situation.
 START’s speech language therapists can effectively eliminate or reduce stuttering in pre-schoolers following a course of treatment.

 How you can support your pre-school aged child with their stutter?

-Parents of school aged children
+Parents of school aged children who stutter

 Advanced stuttering – ages 7+

 Children who have been stuttering for longer than 3 years are less likely to grow out of stuttering.
 For these children it is important they have the techniques to manage their stuttering and minimise any anxiety it may cause.

 At this age, children become more concerned about their stuttering.
 As they grow, learn and develop there may be an increase in their stuttering.
 New challenges contribute to this, such as being asked to read aloud in class, give a speech or take part in assembly.
 They can become frustrated or even develop avoidance behaviours like changing a word or not answering a question.
 Some school aged children develop a fear of talking.
 Teasing or bullying can often become an issue at this age.

 How you can support your school aged child with their stutter